connorpassingby/bookmarked/README.md

 ### windows w/ xampp

+note: dont forget to replace all paths to the location of xampp in your machine

 1. clone repo to

     ```
     D:/Programming/xampp/htdocs
     ```
-    note: replace path to location of your xampp

 2. open your httpd-vhosts.conf file. location is in: